 How I make it

-Add the chopped aubergines, cover and simmer for another 10 minutes.
+Remove the skin from the cooled aubergines, roughly chop and add to the tomato mixture, cover and simmer for another 10 minutes.

 Whilst that’s happening, crumble the feta into a food processor and pulse for a few seconds.
 Add the crème fraîche and purée until the feta is super creamy and smooth.
 Transfer to a bowl and refrigerate.